EU seeks end to golden passport schemes, halt to sales of visas to Russians | eKathimerini.com

 Since the start of the Russian aggression, which Moscow calls a special operation, the EU has blacklisted nearly 700 top politicians, businessmen and military staff accused of supporting the Kremlin.

-The Commission urged an immediate end to existing national programs for the sale of passports.
+The Commission urged an immediate end to existing national programmes for the sale of passports.
 Currently only Malta, Cyprus and Bulgaria have such schemes and they have all committed to ending them.
-Cyprus’ parliament has just voted to end its program.
+Bulgaria’s parliament has recently voted to end its program.

 Brussels also said governments should check whether sanctioned people were holding a golden passport or visa they had issued.